 - Be sure to give your friends some love, too!
 If you celebrate “Galentine’s Day,” consider getting a bunch of your gym girlfriends together for one of our fitness classes, like barre, yoga, or Zumba (and the fellas are welcome, too, of course).
 Many of our classes are even open to non-members for a small fee, so feel free to bring along whoever cupid’s arrow strikes!

 - Exercise and romance are mutually beneficial.
 Research from places like Harvard University has shown that regular exercise can improve your memory, mood, and anxiety levels—and it’s not hard to see how improvements in these areas can positively impact your love life.
-Likewise, having quality relationships has been shown to offer a variety of not-so-obvious benefits, like reducing your risk of premature death and promoting a healthier lifestyle.

 - Raising a family?
 Instill healthy values by living in a healthy household.
 Children tend to model the behavior of their parents, so it’s a great idea to teach your kids how to maintain a healthy lifestyle by making it a part of their (and your) daily life.
 Family walks after dinner, sit up challenges during commercial breaks, “screen-free Saturdays,” family chef nights, and meals together at the dinner table are all wonderful ways to work on your health and fitness while teaching your children the value of their health and fitness, too.